Blaarkies/pico-starter-project-ts/README.md

 ## Troubleshooting

+### General
 - **Pico is frozen / bricked / stalled**
-    - It could be a whole host of issues.
-Here is how to completely reset it:
+    - Here is how to factory reset it:
-        - Unplug it completely
+    - Unplug it, completely
-        - Restart your computer (Windows has a habit of giving up on some USB ports)
+    - Restart computer (Windows gets stuck on some USB ports.
+You could try a different port)
-        - Hold down the BOOTSEL button while plugging the Pico in
+    - Hold down the BOOTSEL button, while plugging the Pico in
     - Copy the file from `./storage/flash_nuke.uf2` into the Pico
         - This firmware edition erases and resets everything on the Pico
     - The Pico should now be back to factory defaults.
-Now do the [Prerequisites](#Prerequisites) again
+Repeat the [Prerequisites](#Prerequisites)

+### Linux
+- **"Permission denied, cannot open /dev/ttyACM0"**
+  - Menu > Users and Groups > Select user > Groups > Check the 'dialout' group
+  - If the distro does not have this in GUI, try the command instead:
+    - sudo usermod -a -G dialout $USER
+  - Log out or restart

 ## Project details